 All of this promises rough years ahead for the retail industry, and especially shopping malls.
 The most optimistic estimates say that 10% of large shopping malls won’t even make it to the end of the decade, with most experts agreeing that’s overly optimistic, with the real number to be much higher.
 Already, there are over 200 malls larger than 250,000 square feet have a vacancy rate of 35% or higher, and both numbers promise to climb higher in the next few years.
 By 2020, it’s fact that many strip malls and shopping malls will be vacant and closed, many more industry staples will go the way of Borders and Circuit City, and the industry as a whole will continue to have to adapt to the new marketplace realities.

 Yet once the dust settles, though reduced in number and faced with adapting to a number of new realties, the shopping mall will survive.
-Unlike many people that have looked at this trend, I don’t believe that the decline of malls and retail with result in their death, no more than the rise of the retail industry killed off the mom and pop store.
+Unlike many people who have looked at this trend, I don’t believe that the decline of malls and retail with result in their death, no more than the rise of the retail industry killed off the mom and pop store.
 Much like the mom and pop stores that represented American commercialism prior to the rise of the shopping mall, shopping malls will still exist even after people have trumpeted their death throes for decades.
 After all, we still have mom and pop stores today, even after the rise of the modern retail industry many people claimed killed them off.
 In fact one could argue the mom and pop stores today are doing better because of the fact they weathered a societal shift that claimed so many of their compatriots – the surviving mom and pop stores survived an economic baptism by fire, and most were made better for it, and more capable of surviving for years to come.

 I imagine the future will see a similar fate befall the retail industry, and in some ways, it already is.
 To give an example, when Borders closed largely due to pressure from online book sales, the two remaining major bookstore chains, Barnes and Noble and Booksamillion began adapting to avoid the same fate.
 They condensed their stores to areas that could support and sustain them, began selling more than just books, established a toehold in both online sales and digital sales, and in the case of Booksamillion, has even dipped its toes in secondhand sales in the used book market.
 When one book retailer failed, the two surviving chains adapted themselves to better survive a more hostile market climate – the market changed, so they changed.